TDS Calculator for India

 Suggerimenti

-• TDS is due by the 7th of the following month (except March, which is due by April 30).
+- Tax Due Date is due on the 7th of the next month (except March, due on April 30th).

-• The payer must issue TDS certificates: Form 16 (salary) or Form 16A (non-salary) to the deductee within prescribed timelines.
+- Who pays the tax must release TDS certificates: Form 16 (salary) or Form 16A (non-salary) to the deductee within the prescribed timeframe.

 Domande frequenti